perrig/scionlab/README.md

 This repo contains software for supporting SCIONLab.

 The repo currently contains two applications: camerapp and sensorapp.
-All applications are written in Go, with supporting code in Python.
+Both applications are written in Go, with some supporting code in Python.
 A SCION Internet connection (for instance via SCIONLab) is required to run these applications.

 More information on [SCION](https://www.scion-architecture.net/), and [tutorials on how to set up SCION and SCIONLab](https://netsec-ethz.github.io/scion-tutorials/).

+***

 ## camerapp